bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 Preamble
 --------
 Last week, dreaming about being able to serve pars_ images using something like the BitTorrent protocol from the browser.
-I asked Jeeves: "Can browsers communicate peer-to-peer?"
-Turns out they can through WebRTC_, released by Harald Alvestrand ("on behalf" of Google) in 2011.
+I asked Jeeves: “Can browsers communicate peer-to-peer?”
+Turns out they can through WebRTC_, released by Harald Alvestrand (“on behalf” of Google) in 2011.
 The WebRTC protocol is supported by some major browsers but, disappointingly, interoperability is only possible through a polyfill_ and neither Safari or IE have native support in any form.
 It would be possible to implement something like a torrent client